AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/items.md

 #### Boot Type

 ### Consumable
-When this type is selected, it shows you another container window which allows you to set the vitals upon consumption.
+When this type is selected, it shows you another container window which allows you to set the vitals upon use.

 ![Consumable](https://github.com/AscensionGameDev/Intersect-Documentation/assets/72468758/315a661e-ee56-4b43-aba6-48afbe1f5661)